canove/whaticket-community/README.md

 ## Motivation

 I'm a SysAdmin, and in my daily work, I do a lot of support through WhatsApp.
-Since WhatsApp Web doesn't allow multiple users, and 90% of our tickets comes from this channel, we created this to avoid the: 'Can I use Whatsapp now?' shoulder taps.
+Since WhatsApp Web doesn't allow multiple users, and 90% of our tickets comes from this channel, we created this to share same whatsapp account cross our team.

 ## How it works?